PebcakId10t/RBackupPs/README.md

 versions so I haven't tested it.
 See [variables](#environment-variables) below.

 Everything is entered manually into JSON config files, there is no GUI or config generator or anything like that.
-Just DIY automation.
-It's a shell script with some options for flexibility and quick deployment.
+Just a PowerShell script for backup automation with some predefined settings for quick deployment and options for flexibility.

 Configs are searched for under `$HOME/.config/rbackup/` by default - even on Windows - but if this doesn't suit you just pass the script the full path to a